Luis Suarez is confident Liverpool can maintain their Premier League form and secure a return to the Champions League.

-Suarez, who signed a new long-term deal with the Reds before Christmas, found the net twice in last weekend’s 5-3 victory at Stoke, one that continued Liverpool’s recovery after back-to-back defeats over the festive period.
+Suarez, who signed a new long-term deal with the Reds before Christmas, found the net twice in last weekend’s 5-3 victory at Stoke.
+It was a win that continued Liverpool’s recovery after back-to-back defeats over the festive period.

 The former Ajax star insisted his teammates have simplified his job this term and says he is not concerned who scores as long as Liverpool pick up all three points.

 “The squad is playing very well; for the forwards, it’s easier on the pitch,” Suarez added.
 “If I score or not, it’s not important to me.
 It’s more important that we win the game.”